GrantMeStrength/KIM1/README.md

 add print statements to the main loop (perhaps only outputting when a specific key is pressed, or memory address range is active).

+## Papertape

+What's the easiest way to load a program into the KIM-1?
+Using the monitor programs L command, which will let your serial app send a file in .PTP or "papertape" format.
+A papertape file is really a plain text file containing the binary data in the form of hex strings, with a few additions for the loading address and a checksum.

+I found a program to generate the papertape format, but it was written a long time ago and my current Windows system threw a fit when I tried to run it.
+So here is some C# code that will get you most of the way to writing a utility that can take your assembled 6502 (from a emulated assembler for example) into a format you can load into the KIM-1 or clone.

 ## Links

 * [KIM-1](https://www.wikipedia.org/wiki/KIM-1)